Sinusitis is a medical terminology that indicates inflammation in the sinuses.

 Spicy food helps in clearing nasal passages and makes them flow.

-Rich in vitamin C, good for the immune system, and because of its spicy nature, it converts stuffy nose as runny and makes the mucus flow.
+Rich in vitamin C, good for the immune system, and because of its spicy nature, it converts a stuffy nose to a runny one and makes the mucus flow.

 The use of warm water in drinking provides you relief in facial pressure by releasing mucus from the sinuses, its continuous use in drinking and washing the nose with warm water help to make the stuffy nose flow.

-- Roasted Grams or Roasted Chickpeas, contain plenty of phytochemicals and are a good source of many healthy minerals.
+Roasted Grams or Roasted Chickpeas, contain plenty of phytochemicals and are a good source of many healthy minerals.
 Phytochemicals aid immune function and reduce inflammation.
-It’s helpful to relieve sinuses’ pain.
+It’s helpful to relieve sinus pain.

 Don’ts In Sinusitis condition